retest/docs/docs/recheck/location-of-the-golden-master-files.md

-# Location of the golden master files
+# Location of the Golden Master files

 When calling `Recheck#capTest()`, recheck either creates a diff using the existing Golden Master or—if it is the first time a test is being executed—it creates the Golden Master itself and fails the test.